Teen In-Person Courses

 Location

-Summer teen in-person courses are held on RISD’s Main Campus in Providence, Rhode Island, with many taking advantage of resources including the RISD Museum and Nature Lab.
-Note: There is no residential/overnight option for these courses.
+Summer teen in-person courses are held on RISD’s main campus in Providence, Rhode Island, with many taking advantage of resources including the RISD Museum and Nature Lab.
+There is no residential or overnight option for these courses.

 Questions

-If you have any questions about whether your teen will thrive in in-person courses, please contact RISD CE: risdce@risd.edu or 401 454-6200.
+If you have any questions about whether this program is a good fit for your teen, contact RISD CE: risdce@risd.edu or 401 454-6200.

 Important teen course information